AdaCore/ada-spark-rfcs/considered/rfc-ghost-fields-and-parameters.md

 components, as they are evaluated in type membership tests.
 Type invariants can refer to ghost entities, including ghost components.

+Note that one of the consequence of using ghost fields is that overlays and unchecked conversion may fail at compile time.
+This is expected, and is a known limitation of ghost fields.

 Ghost Parameters
 ----------------